OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 October 2015.md

 - "**Natural nukes**" such as cometary bombardments and earthquakes may be possible in the context of destruction.
 - **Plasma phenomenon** confirmed as explanation for a white light entering a storm cloud.

 ---

-## Health, Diet, and Supplements

-- No content in this category.

----